Rashida Beal: FCU Olimpia Cluj (Romania)

 In August 2021, she transferred to the Romanian league champion club FCU Olimpia Cluj to play in the 2021–22 UEFA Women's Champions League qualifying rounds.
 She appeared in two Champions League qualifying matches.
 She also appeared in several league games in the 2020/21 and 2021/22 season, including the 2020/21 Romanian Cup Championship.

 Kdz.
 Ereğli Belediye Spor (Turkey)

 In the beginning of 2022, she moved to Turkey and joined Kdz.
 Ereğli Belediye Spor to play in the second half of the 2021–22 Women's Super League.
 She played there for 2 more full seasons, appearing in nearly every match as a starting central defender.

 Gintra (Lithuania)

 In July 2024 she moved to lithuanian FC Gintra. where she competed in 2 Champions League Qualifying matches and several league games.
 She helped FC Gintra win the 2024 A Lyga Championship, marking their 20th championship in a row.
 In 2025 season also became 2025 A lyga champion.

+KuPS

+On 24 November 2025 Rashida Beal signed with KuPS (Finland) for 2026 season.